GenomiqueENS/riboproanalysis/README.md

 ===============

 **RiboProAnalysis** is a pipeline for Ribosome Profiling analysis for all eukaryotic genome from Ensembl.
-It performs pre-processing steps (quality control, filtering, trimming and siez selection), reads mapping to rRNA and reference genome, counting on CDS for each gene and differential analysis from raw Ribosome Profiling data.
+It performs pre-processing steps (quality control, filtering, trimming and size selection), reads mapping to rRNA and reference genome, counting on CDS for each gene and differential analysis from raw Ribosome Profiling data.

 ##Use :